QuentinRa/blog.quentinra.dev/operating-systems/cloud/active-directory/security/index.md

 Some tools can try to perform a downgrade attack from AES to RC4.
 It won't work as of Windows Server 2019.

 Refer to [cracking Kerberos Tickets](/cybersecurity/cryptography/algorithms/hashing/index.md#kerberos-tickets-cracking).

+📚 Using LDAP, search for users with `servicePrincipalName` set.

 📚 Refer to "Managed Service Accounts" for remediation (LAPS).